brightbytes/sql-cms/README.md

 ## Future plans

 - Implement an S3 browser for the Import DataFile Create and Edit pages, so S3 URLs needn't be copy/pasted in.
+(The BE work has commenced in `app/models/s3`.)
-- Implement the 2 remaining Transform runners
+- Implement the 2 remaining Transform runners.
+(The BE work has commenced in `app/factories/runner_factory.rb`.)
-- Add support for files coming from or going to the local filesystem, rather than S3
+- Add support for files coming from or going to the local filesystem, rather than S3.
+(I started this project using PaperClip, but dropped it when it became too inflexible for my needs.
+Maybe re-introduce?)
 - Add Redshift support, both for production and local development.
 - Maybe port to Convox, especially if it would facilitate Redshift support.
 - Add an API and/or SQS integration for remote-triggering of Workflow Runs
 - Attain complete BE test coverage (mostly there), and add FE coverage (there's none yet).
 - Perhaps generalize the notion of a Transform beyond pure SQL to encompass external services.
-- Open source this at some point
+- Open source this once it's deemed sufficiently robust.

 ## Environment Setup for local development